CHAPTER ONE

 “To sue whoever shot the window out of my car.”

 “No amount of money will compensate for a scarred face.
-Vitamin E.” She made some notes on his chart.
+Vitamin E.” She made quick notes on his chart.
 “Leave the small bandages on overnight then remove them in the morning.
 Let the wounds scab up.
 Avoid sleeping on the right side of your face for a few nights.”
+She was already moving toward the door.
+“Questions?”

 “Don’t think so.”